 In support of improving patient care, National Comprehensive Cancer Network (NCCN) is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 NCCN designates this live activity for a maximum of 2.0 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 NCCN designates this educational activity for a maximum of 2.0 contact hours.

 You must complete the post-test and evaluation within 30 days of the activity.
-Continuing pharmacy education credit is reported to CPE Monitor once the post-test and evaluation are completed.
-Before completing these requirements, be sure your NCCN profile has been updated with your NABP e-profile ID and date of birth or your credit can NOT be reported.
-If you have not already done so, please complete your e-profile at http://www.nabp.net/ to obtain your NABP e-Profile ID.
+Continuing pharmacy education credit is reported to the CPE Monitor once the post-test and evaluation are completed.
+Before completing these requirements, be sure your NCCN profile has been updated with your NABP e-profile ID and date of birth or your credit cannot be reported.
+If you have not already done so, please complete your e-profile at https://nabp.pharmacy/ to obtain your NABP e-Profile ID.

 Disclosure of Unlabeled Use

 This educational activity may contain discussion of published and/or investigational uses of agents that are not indicated by the FDA.
 NCCN and Clinical Care Options, LLC do not recommend the use of any agent outside of the labeled indications.
 The opinions expressed in the educational activity are those of the faculty and do not necessarily represent the views of NCCN and Clinical Care Options, LLC.
 Please refer to the official prescribing information for each product for discussion of approved indication, contraindications, and warnings.